Frost on Indoor Walls – A Dramatic Insulation Failure

 - The relative humidity was too high.

 First, let’s look at the building enclosure problem.
 The owners took the frost photo, and Erik went to the house a week later to check things out.

 The other factor is the high humidity in the home.
-In the winter time, it's better to keep it lower, closer to 30% than 50%, to prevent moisture problems.
-49% RH isn't horrible...unless it's really cold outside and your insulation doesn't work.
+In the winter time, it’s better to keep it lower, closer to 30% than 50%, to prevent moisture problems in a home that doesn’t have a robust building enclosure.
+49% RH isn’t horrible…unless it’s really cold outside and your insulation doing its job.
 The reason their humidity was so high was that they have 8 kids and kept the humidifier going 24/7.